landajuela/PyTorch-examples/README.md

 # PyTorch-examples

-Little networks using wonderful PyTorch
+Machine learning examples using the wonderful PyTorch library